Hashy01/Hashy01/README.md

 ### Hi there 👋

 ## I'm a Student in my final year of Cyber Security.
-Looking to build a repository of all my university/leisure projects.
-All coming shortly.
+## Looking to build a repository of all my university/leisure projects.

 - 🔭 I’m currently working on ...
 React.js
 - 🌱 I’m currently learning ...
 Networking